DioneProtocol/odysseygo/CONTRIBUTING.md

 ### Security

-- Do not open up a GitHub issue if it relates to a security vulnerability in AvalancheGo, and instead refer to our [security policy](./SECURITY.md).
+- Do not open up a GitHub issue if it relates to a security vulnerability in OdysseyGo, and instead refer to our [security policy](./SECURITY.md).

 ### Did you fix whitespace, format code, or make a purely cosmetic patch?

-- Changes from the community that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of `avalanchego` will generally not be accepted.
+- Changes from the community that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of `odysseygo` will generally not be accepted.

 ### Making an Issue

-- Check that the issue you're filing doesn't already exist by searching under [issues](https://github.com/ava-labs/avalanchego/issues).
+- Check that the issue you're filing doesn't already exist by searching under [issues](https://github.com/DioneProtocol/odysseygo/issues).
-- If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/ava-labs/avalanchego/issues/new/choose).
+- If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/DioneProtocol/odysseygo/issues/new/choose).
 Be sure to include a *title and clear description* with as much relevant information as possible.

 ## Features

-- If you want to start a discussion about the development of a new feature or the modfiication of an existing one, start a thread under GitHub [discussions](https://github.com/ava-labs/avalanchego/discussions/categories/ideas).
+- If you want to start a discussion about the development of a new feature or the modfiication of an existing one, start a thread under GitHub [discussions](https://github.com/DioneProtocol/odysseygo/discussions/categories/ideas).
-- Post a thread about your idea and why it should be added to AvalancheGo.
+- Post a thread about your idea and why it should be added to OdysseyGo.
 - Don't start working on a pull request until you've received positive feedback from the maintainers.

 ## Pull Request Guidelines